-Though each homeschooling family have their own primary reason, there is are still a common thread amongst us all.
+Though each homeschooling family have their own primary reason, there is still a common thread amongst us all.
 As we enumerate them in this Blog Series, it is Liberty Academy’s hope that this would help families who are considering the idea of homeschooling their children, in their decision.

 Reason 1: Customized Curriculum

 We did not start off homeschooling our child till she hit second grade.
 Like most parents, we did not know much about homeschooling.
 We were worried that it would greatly affect our child’s social skills in a negative way.
 So we continued to send her to public school up to first grade.
 In those two years of public school, I took the time to volunteer and observe in her classes.
 It did not take me long to realize that even though the teachers, with all their good intentions, try to help the children learn, they were quite limited to what the mandated curriculum required them to teach and how they should teach it.

 Here is how the typical class went in any subject.

 - Teacher gives every student a hand out

 - Hand out is projected to the white board

 - Teacher guides the students through the hand outs with the answers

 - And students pencil in the answers, basically copying what was projected on the board